U.S. closing in on recommendation to remove Cuba from state terrorism list

 WASHINGTON (Reuters) - The U.S. State Department is closing in on a decision to recommend removal of Cuba from its list of countries accused of sponsoring terrorism, days before President Barack Obama attends a regional summit with his Cuban counterpart Raul Castro.

 Obama ordered the review after announcing a diplomatic breakthrough with Havana on Dec.
-17 and has vowed to act quickly once he receives the recommendation, which would mark a significant move toward ending more than five decades of estrangement.
+17 and has vowed to act quickly once he receives the recommendation, which would mark a major move toward ending five decades of estrangement.

 Obama leaves on Wednesday for a trip to Jamaica and then to Panama, where he will participate in the April 10-11 Summit of the Americas and come face-to-face with Castro.

-Cuba’s presence on the state-sponsored terror list has been a major stumbling block in efforts to restore relations and re-establish embassies.
+Cuba’s presence on the state-sponsored terror list has been a major stumbling block to efforts to restore relations and re-establish embassies.
 Havana has flatly demanded its removal before diplomatic ties can be restored.

 Cuba was added to the list of terrorism sponsors - a distinction it has shared with Iran, Sudan and Syria - in 1982, when it was aiding Marxist insurgencies in Colombia and elsewhere.